Previous Post: Anishinaabe Pictograph Sites of Ontario.

-I’ll have to return to the library to see those plates in the full colour!
+I’ll have to return to the library to see those plates in full colour!

-Its 1998 publishing date also makes it more up-to-date than anything else other there (at least that I am aware of).
+Its 1998 publishing date also makes it more up-to-date than anything else out there (at least that I am aware of).
 Here is a list of the specific sites covered –